-The Cornell Hawks live chat is open every weekday.
-Starting April 24, join us on Monday, Wednesday, and Friday from 12:00 P.M. to 2:00 P.M.
-EDT and Tuesday and Thursday from 1:00 P.M. to 3:00 P.M.
-EDT, pending availability of moderators and staff.
+The Cornell Hawks live chat is open Monday through Saturday.
+Starting April 18, join us on the chat on Monday, Wednesday, Friday, and Saturday from 12:00 P.M. to 2:00 P.M.
+ET; and Tuesday and Thursday from 10:00 A.M. to 12:00 P.M.
+ET, pending availability of moderators and staff.

 How to Chat

 - Click the chat icon located next to the Twitter updates icon above the live stream, which will open a window next to the live cam.

 - You may also pop out the chat window using the “popout” setting on the bottom right-hand corner of the window.

 - To move the chat window, click and drag the grey bar at the top.
 You can place it anywhere you like.

 Please keep these standards of behavior in mind at all times.

 People of all ages and backgrounds watch our cams, including schoolchildren.
 Please use language that is appropriate for children to read, and be kind and respectful at all times, during the day and at night.
 Avoid personal attacks and sensitive or divisive comments on topics such as religion, politics, race, and orientation.
 We’re here to talk about the birds!

 We’re here for the birds

 Please keep the chat on-topic, especially during busy times when the chat flows quickly.
 Share observations and ideas about the birds and other wildlife.
 Please keep personal statements to a minimum.
 When the chat volume is manageable, we encourage you to share favorite resources and links to information about birds, but please ask the moderator on duty if it is OK to post a link before doing so.
 We also ask that you do not promote goods and services.
 Please do not chat in ALL CAPS since this can make the chat harder to follow and may come across to others as “yelling.”